GEOLOGY AND GEOPHYSICS

 We will then develop quantitative models of the magmatic system of an active volcano, including eruptive energy balance (gravity; explosive gas decompression; and thermal, seismic, acoustic, and kinetic components) and magma recharge (volcanic tremor, convection, residence time, gas emissions, and deformation).
 We expect this research to contribute substantially to basic knowledge of active volcanoes around the world.

-Another part of our work involves a project to develop and deploy integrated low-power, low-cost, real-time-telemetered volcano monitoring stations at Erebus and other active volcanoes.
+Our work also involves a project to develop and deploy integrated low-power, low-cost, real-time-telemetered volcano monitoring stations at Erebus and other active volcanoes.
 (Many volcanoes, particularly in the developing world, have little or no modern instrumentation.)
 The goal is to contribute to the development of low-power, low-cost interdisciplinary geophysical observatories within the larger seismology, geodesy, and geophysical communities.

 Our work also includes the education of graduate and undergraduate students in volcanology and geophysics, the dissemination of information to high school audiences, and the provision of year-round monitoring information to the National Science Foundation and to McMurdo Station.
 Finally, to convey the excitement and relevance of volcanology and other aspects of earth science to society, we expect to continue public outreach through lectures, media interaction, and inquiry response.
-(G081M; NSF/OPP 0229305)^ top
+(G–081–M; NSF/OPP 02–29305)

 John B. Anderson, Rice University; Patricia Manley, Middlebury College; and Sherwood W. Wise Jr., Florida State University.